for children's care, learning

 (1 for me, 1 for you etc)

-learning styles – babies will progress from using their mouths to hearing
+of different learning styles – babies will progress from using their

-not just at specific learning times so although gauging their preferred style
+the day not just at specific learning times so although gauging their

-continue when the child loses interest or becomes tired.
+and NEVER continue when the child loses interest or becomes tired.
 Above

 Xylophone images: : iStock© Edyta Linek